aitamilnadu/nn/README.md

 # Machine Learning

-### A Friendly Introduction to Machine Learning by Luis Serrano
+## A Friendly Introduction to Machine Learning by Luis Serrano
 https://www.youtube.com/watch?v=IpGxLWOIZy4

-The video explains
+This video explains
 * What is Machine Learning?
 Humans learn from past experiences, computers learn from previous data.
 * Linear Regression: Finding the line that works best between a given set of points.
 * Gradient Descent : Square of error minimization to get best line fit